datastaxdevs/workshop-introduction-to-nosql/README.md

 ![Screen Shot 2021-05-20 at 8 58 13 AM](https://user-images.githubusercontent.com/23346205/118982905-df988d00-b949-11eb-8584-9407c9efa80e.png)

-You can check in the CQL Cosole as well;
+You can check in the CQL Console as well;

 ```sql
 use nosql1;